A Guide to Replacing and Reporting a Lost Green Card

-- Confirm the current USCIS filing fee and organize payment for this fee.
+Confirm the current USCIS green card replacement fee and organize payment.

-- Go through the completed form and confirm that there are no errors or inconsistencies.
+Go through the completed form and confirm no errors or inconsistencies.

-- Once your biometrics are taken, you will receive your replacement green card by mail, so make sure to check your mail regularly.
+Once your biometrics are taken, you will receive your replacement green card by mail, so check your mail regularly.

 What Happens After Your Application to Replace Green Card is Submitted?

 After the authorities process your forms, they may approve or deny your application.
-If your application is denied, an immigration attorney may help you submit a motion to have your case reopened.
+If your application is rejected, an immigration attorney may help you submit a motion to reopen your case.

-Contact us today if you have any immigration issues arising from stolen, lost, or expired green cards.
+Contact us today if you have immigration issues from a stolen, lost, or expired green card.
 We can offer you the legal representation you need when dealing with any government agency for your immigration issues.

 What Does it Cost to Replace a Lost Green Card?